madeleinema-cee/interview_coding_challenges/README.md

 ## Getting Started

 ### 1. Download file
-In order to have Company Headcount working, you need to have the <em>Assignment Part I.zip</em>.
+In order to have Company Headcount working, you need to have to download or clone the repository.

 ### 2. Install Dependencies
 Once you unzipped the file on your local machine, go to its directory and install dependencies by running: